mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Determined that 1.3 feels right.
       * Will look into changing the way that the audio track is generated.
 Curious if there's a way to get only the "beats" out of the audio file.
       * Still researching beat analysis methods.
+      * Not finding many good ways to go about this.
+Will look into it more later.

 * 2024-04-30 - 11.48 hours total